-A spirit of lust has blossomed forth in these latter days with an increased availability of lustful pursuit through an electronic age; with little desire to curtail such activity, in a society of acceptance and encouragement to participate.
+A spirit of lust has blossomed forth in these latter days with an increased availability of lustful pursuit through an advanced electronic age; in a society where acceptance and encouragement is given to participate.

 Wherefore God gave them up to uncleanness through the lusts of their own hearts, to dishonor their own bodies between themselves (Romans 1:23).
-It was noted that God lets them do what they want to do, withdrawing His gracious help, delivering them over to the natural result of their unbelief and its consequent actions.
+It was noted that God let them do what they wanted to do, withdrawing His gracious help, delivering them over to the natural result of their unbelief and its consequent actions.

 God's Word does not condone ungodly behavioral traits; but tolerance and acceptance of profanity, vulgarity, and nudity is becoming the norm.
-In the church world, in many nations, reproach towards such by sounding the alarm, is rarely given from the pulpit!
+In the church world, in many nations, reproach towards such by sounding the alarm, is not being dealt with, for the most part, from the pulpit!

 A spirit of lust is a sexual longing or urge that is promoted by opening the door to allow such into one's life!
-Scripture reveals: Walk in the Spirit (God's Spirit), and you shall not fulfill the lust of the flesh.
+The Apostle Paul wrote: Walk in the Spirit (God's Spirit), and you shall not fulfill the lust of the flesh.
 For the flesh lusts against the Spirit, and the Spirit against the flesh: and these are contrary the one to the other; so that you cannot do the things that you would (Galatians 5:16-17).

-It has been noted that the sinful human nature and the Holy Spirit have desires and yearnings that are contrary to one another.
-The Christian is then in a battle, having desires to do good and evil.
+It has been noted that the sinful nature of man and the Holy Spirit are contrary to one another.
+The Christian is in a battle, having desires to do good and evil.
 The outcome is that you cannot do the things that you would; for the flesh seeks to thwart the Spirit, who in turn attempts to frustrate the flesh's evil desires.
 There has to be a willingness; and determination, to allow God's delivering power to work in one's life!

 It has been noted that the believer is to resist being poured into the mold of present day thinking, value systems, and conduct of this world.
 The body that had been an instrument of sin (formerly under a Spirit of Lust) is now to be presented to God as a channel through which the righteousness of God is manifested.